Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation of China (NSFC) under Grant No.11747308, 11975108, 12047569, and the Seeds Funding of Jilin University (S.M.), and Toyama First Bank, Ltd (H.I.).
+We thank Maxim Chernodub for useful comments.
+This work was supported in part by the National Science Foundation of China (NSFC) under Grant No.11747308, 11975108, 12047569, and the Seeds Funding of Jilin University (S.M.).
 The work by M.K. was supported by the Fundamental Research Funds for the Central Universities and partially by the National Natural Science Foundation of China (NSFC) Grant No. 12235016, and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB34030000.
 The work of A.T. was partially supported by JSPS KAKENHI Grant Numbers 20K14479, 22K03539, 22H05112, and 22H05111, and MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Simulation for basic science: approaching the new quantum era; Grant Number JPMXP1020230411, and Search for physics beyond the standard model using large-scale lattice QCD simulation and development of AI technology toward next-generation lattice QCD; Grant Number JPMXP1020230409).